Voine/Bert-VITS2-MNN/README_EN.md

 ## 🎵 Sample Audio

 The speakers bundled in the demo app are listed below.
 The full list lives in [`VoiceViewModel.kt`](app/src/main/java/com/example/bertvits2mnn/VoiceViewModel.kt).
-Chinese speakers are trained on public voice sets from Arknights and [Genshin Impact](https://www.bilibili.com/opus/804258696892776484); Japanese / English speakers come from the public voice sets of their respective games.
+Chinese speakers are trained on public voice sets from Arknights, Wuthering Waves, Bilibili New Year Gala videos and [Genshin Impact](https://www.bilibili.com/opus/804258696892776484); Japanese / English speakers come from the public voice sets of their respective games.
+Some English samples have minor distortion, and the Japanese samples sound a bit flat — most likely because the fine-tuning data mixed in some messy stuff and the model learned the wrong things (fog).
+Feel free to train your own characters and you should get noticeably better results~

 | Character | Language | Sample Rate | Text                                                          | Audio |
 |-----|----------|-------------|---------------------------------------------------------------|-------|